mapinis/Capacitor/README.md

 # Capacitor

-An easy website for live view of location capacity and open/closed state, with a simple and clean design that updates immediately for all viewers.
+An easy website for a live view of location capacity and open/closed state, with a simple and clean design that updates immediately for all viewers.

 Demo live at https://capacitor-demo.herokuapp.com/, with admin password set to 'admin'.